 According to the story, which also appears in numerous published accounts later, Sawa ran down the hill to his home at 601 5th Street, rushed in, and asked the neighbor who greeted him, “What’s going on?
 Why did you make me leave the game?”

 “It’s your dad,” the neighbor replied.
 “He’s in there with the doctor.
 It doesn’t look good.”

 The story ends with Stanley being too late, his father having already died.
 A truly sad tale if it were true.
-As far as I can tell now, though, having deeply researched the story, it isn’t.
+Unfortunately, it isn’t.

 According to a contemporaneous account in the November 1 Daily Republican, most likely written by Allen Kline, Stanley Sawa scored a touchdown late in the fourth quarter, after Monongahela had replaced many of its starters with second-string players.

 Nowhere does the account mention any player being pulled from the game, though in a well-known article in Collier’s the following year, author Bill Davidson, who would go on to become one of the most recognized Hollywood writers of the late 1900s, announcements were in fact made.
 “During the game several spectators collapsed and were carried away,” Davidson wrote, “but the cases were too scattered to attract much attention.
 The public-address system kept announcing the names of persons who were wanted at home ‘because of an emergency.'”

 A search in The Daily Republican and the Pittsburgh Press shows no mention of any Sawa in any smog-related story from 1948 to 1960.
 Information that has just come to light proves that Sawa, in fact, did not get called home and indeed played the entire game that Saturday, aside from times he might have been pulled out to rest.